World Boxing News has decided, which turned out not to be a tough one, to remove the World Boxing Association’s recognition as a sanctioning body.

-The WBO have gradually added more belts to their roster over the years, with the WBO Global now seemingly gathering worrying pace with promoters.
+The WBO has gradually added more belts to its roster over the years, with the WBO Global now seemingly gathering worrying pace with promoters.

 A WBC addition of the ‘Franchise’ status has also raised more questions than answers.
 Hopefully, that will disband when Canelo retires.

 At present, only the IBF seems to be getting it right.

 Boxing media, fans, and those with a real passion for the sport will fully understand this development.
 The sport deserves better than it’s currently getting.

 Unless people stand up against circumstances that are not for the good of boxing, nothing will change.
 It will get worse.

 That’s why WBN has become the first boxing media outlet to declassify the WBA in all forms on its platform.

 WBN is the most visited independent boxing news website in the world.